-" Illegal open dumping of CDW in areas such as wetlands, riverbeds, and drainage sys-tems which can cause major environmental and health issues, including flooding caused by clogged drains and water channels; increased particulate matter pollution; serious threats to valuable ecosystems; and recycling of CDW very challenging.
+Critical in the CDW composition is the use of environmentally questionable substances, including legacy substances, which make deconstruction and proper treatment or recycling of CDW very challenging.
 In the second half of the 20th century, the replacement of traditional building materials with new and synthetic alternatives has been seen as an important part of economic development, in order to improve diverse material properties like durability, insulating properties, weight reduction or cost reduction.
 However, these new materials have not always undergone a detailed examination regarding their health impacts during the use period or the environmental risk associated with their final disposal.